 · Digital Humanities and Media Studies

-(This division promotes deep critical inquiry into the traditions, texts, and values that define human experience across time and culture.)
+(This division promotes critical inquiry into the texts, ideas, traditions, and cultural forms through which human experience has been expressed and interpreted across time and place.)